Gims: Monstre Marin Corporation

 In 2013, Gims founded Monstre Marin Corporation with Pascal Nègre.
-The latter announces the direct integration of MMC into Universal.
+The latter announced the direct integration of MMC into Universal.
 "Gims is one of the most gifted artists of his generation!
-I am delighted to accompany him with Universal Music in his discovery of new talents and in the development of his label Sea Monster", he explains on his Twitter page.
+I am delighted to accompany him with Universal Music in his discovery of new talents and in the development of his label Sea Monster", he explained on his Twitter page.
 The label's logo was unveiled in early 2014.
 In February 2014, L'Algérino joined the label, followed in June 2014 by Mac Tyer.
 Monstre Marin Corporation published its first compilation La Monster Party chapitre 1 on 30 June 2014.
 According to BFM TV, Gims sold 50% of the label Monstre Marin Corporation in 2014 for 500,000 euros.
 This structure sold to Universal Music France brought together many artists such as Vitaa, Souf, Mac Tyer, L'Algérino, MA2X, Lartiste or even the Marin Monster duo, now all gone and replaced by emerging artists like DJ Arafat, DJ Last One, Amalya or Savana blues.
-The label ends its activities on 13 January 2020.
+The label ended its activities on 13 January 2020.